V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/platformio.md

 ## Installation

 I will write this from a Windows perspective, as far as I know it will look very similar for MAC and Linux.
-If it does not please help out and add some pictures to clearify.
+If it does not, please help out and add some pictures to clarify.

 ### Install 1 - VS Code

 The first step is to install Microsoft Visual Studio Code.
 This is **cross platform** and it is a very simple, yet powerful tool.
 I have used this for a while as my text editor for programming / coding.
 Previously I tried Atom and Notepad++, this has been more intuitive for me.
 Install [VS Code](https://code.visualstudio.com/) on your machine.
 Download the appropriate version from this link [VS Code](https://code.visualstudio.com/), and follow the prompts.
-This part should be fairly simple and staright forward.
+This part should be fairly simple and straight forward.

 ### Install 2 - PlatformIO